justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revised-2017.md

 <img src="images/gc-graph-clear.png" alt="Initial object graph">

 #### Mark
 The collector thread transitions to sync 2 and then async.
 At this point it marks the global variables and waits for the application threads to also transition to async.
+When an application thread transitions it will:

+- Mark its roots black.
+- Gray any child objects of the roots.
+The collector thread traces these gray objects during the next phase.
-When an application thread transitions it will mark its roots and use black as the allocation color to prevent any new objects from being collected during this cycle:
+- Use black as the allocation color to prevent any new objects from being collected during this cycle.

 <img src="images/gc-graph-mark.png" alt="Initial object graph">